 Peitho, the flagship journal of the Coalition of Feminist Scholars in the History of Rhetoric and Composition (CFSHRC), seeks its first web coordinator to serve a 2-year term (May 1, 2018 to April 30, 2020).
 As part of a highly collaborative editorial team, the web coordinator will work with Peitho’s editors to upload each issue of the journal (currently published twice per year), archive past issues, help remediate the annual 4C Wednesday night SIG into a digital format, and liaise with the Coalition’s general web coordinator as needed.
 Read more ›

-Nominations for scholarships are due by March 15, 2018 to Lisa Mastrangelo (firstname.lastname@example.org).
-Graduate students are encouraged to nominate themselves.
+Nominations for scholarships are due by May 1, 2018 to Lisa Mastrangelo (email@example.com).
+Undergraduate/graduate students are encouraged to nominate themselves.
 All nominations should include the following items:

 1) A brief cover letter and cv

-2) A brief statement of eligibility/support from a current professor or adviser.
+2) A brief statement of eligibility/support from a current professor or advisor.

 Twenty-five years ago, in “Mapping the Margins,” Kimberlé Crenshaw provided feminist academics and activists with the critical vocabulary they needed to define identity politics at various intersections of sexism and racism, in turn equipping us with structural, political, and representational “frameworks” for thinking about the fraught or hybrid spaces we occupy.
 Emphasizing frameworks over “totalizing theor[ies] of identity” (Crenshaw 1244), the Coalition’s 2019 Wednesday evening session dedicates itself to an interrogation and exploration of how those intersections look today, and of where intersectionality has led us as a Coalition, and as a field.